microsoft/mixed-reality-extension-sdk/design/animation.md

 	1. Interpolation - Make simple single-target two-frame animations easy to generate.
 	2. Moving targets - Setting/interpolating to/from another actor's dynamic values.
 Useful for look-at and fly-to type animations.
+	3. Relative values - Add keyframe value to existing value instead of replacing it.
 3. Easing - Support different interpolation curves between keyframes.
 	1. No easing - Setting fields that cannot be interpolated should also be supported (string, boolean, etc.).
 4. Chaining - Begin an animation immediately after another finishes, or on some other event (behavior tie-in?)